Documentation

 SESSION_KEY = "<your key>"

-The cookie domain and public web address variables are necessary for Storyden to manage sessions using cookies and a few other things such as knowing where links should point to.
+The public API address and public web address variables are necessary for Storyden to manage sessions using cookies and a few other things such as knowing where links should point to.

 In the above section, when you ran fly launch, it gives you the URL of your app.
 This URL will look something like: